 The 4Ps concept represents the cornerstone of marketing is widely used by marketing managers when trying to influence consumer decision-making processes.
 Below are suggestions for dissertation topics in the area of the Marketing mix:

-• Can an overt international pricing strategy negatively affect brand image?
+- Can an overt international pricing strategy negatively affect the brand image?
 The case of iTunes.

-• How important is the Marketing mix to non-profit organisations?
+- How important is the Marketing mix for non-profit organisations?

-• The effect or brand awareness on consumers’ purchase intentions.
+- The effect of brand awareness on consumers’ purchase intentions.
 The case of low and high involvement product categories.

 Social media networks (e.g. Facebook, Twitter, Instagram, and LinkedIn) are not only changing the consumers’ attitudes and behaviours, but they are also presenting marketing practitioners with new challenges when trying to reach and acquire customers online.
 As social media networks become more popular, a marketing dissertation in this area will be timely and in line with current marketing research trends.

 - What uses and gratifications are provided by beauty brands’ social media content?